starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 🔥 Updated for Xcode 11

-Note: In older versions of Xcode, obtaining the symbolic name for a Swift AppDelegate required using the command line utility, `otool`, which is no longer available (staring with Xcode 10).
+Note: In older versions of Xcode, obtaining the symbolic name for a Swift AppDelegate required using the command line utility `otool`, which is no longer available (staring with Xcode 10).
 This walkthrough has been updated for Xcode 10 and 11 and uses the `objdump` tool.

 - - -